sanjeevsubedi/sanzeev.com.np/content/blog/2023-12-07/github-copilot.md

 ---
-title: Top five features of Github Copilot that every software developer should know
+title: Top features of Github Copilot that every software developer should know
-description: In this article, I will discuss github copilot and its top 5 features that every software developer should know.
+description: In this article, I will discuss github copilot and its top six features that every software developer should know.
-seoDescription: Github copilot and its top 5 features that every software developer should know.
+seoDescription: Github copilot and its top six features that every software developer should know.
 date: 2023-12-07
 tags:
     - velocity